-- Conduct a thorough history and physical examination to rule out conditions (e.g., cord compression) needing specialty referral, imaging, or other intervention. - For patients presenting with chronic or persistent pain as defined by pain on most days in the past three months, with life activity impacts, identify as good candidates for collaborative care for chronic pain in the electronic medical record. - For patients presenting with acute pain, a new pain episode, or an exacerbation of chronic pain, use a validated instrument such as the STarT Back tool or Functional Recovery Questionnaire (FRQ) for low back pain or the STarT Back-G to identify patients that are not likely to respond to routine care.
-Patients who are unlikely to respond to routine care may be good candidates for collaborative care. - Screen for behavioral health diagnoses using a validated tool including for: - Depression (e.g., Patient Health Questionnaire (PHQ) two or three question) - Suicidality (e.g., ninth question of the PHQ-9, the first two questions of the Columbia Suicide Severity Scale) - Anxiety (e.g., Generalized Anxiety Disorder seven-item) - Alcohol use (e.g., Alcohol Use Disorder Identification Test) - Drug use (e.g., Drug Abuse Screening Test) - At the first visit and at follow-up visits, use a validated patient-reported outcome measure to assess progress in pain control and reducing life activity impacts. - Ask patients what they are already doing to manage their pain and to resume important life activities affected by chronic pain.

-- o Review a dashboard to measure patient progress. - Participate in performance improvement based on aggregate program data for collaborative care performance.
+- For patients presenting with chronic or persistent pain (as defined by pain on most days in the past three months), with life activity impacts, identify good candidates for collaborative care for chronic pain in the electronic medical record. - For patients presenting with acute pain, a new pain episode, or an exacerbation of chronic pain, use a validated instrument such as the STarT Back tool or Functional Recovery Questionnaire (FRQ) for low back pain or the STarT Back-G to identify patients that are not likely to respond to routine care.
+Patients who are unlikely to respond to routine care may be good candidates for collaborative care. - Screen for behavioral health diagnoses using a validated tool including for: - Depression (e.g., Patient Health Questionnaire (PHQ) two or three question) - Suicidality (e.g., ninth question of the PHQ-9, the first two questions of the Columbia Suicide Severity Scale) - Anxiety (e.g., Generalized Anxiety Disorder Seven-item) - Alcohol use (e.g., Alcohol Use Disorder Identification Test) - Drug use (e.g., Drug Abuse Screening Test)At the first visit and at follow-up visits, use a validated patient-reported outcome measure to assess progress in pain control and reducing life activity impacts (e.g., PEG (Pain, Enjoyment in Life, General Activity) for pain assessment, Pain Catastrophizing Scale (PCS)). - Ask patients what they are already doing to manage their pain and to resume important life activities affected by chronic pain. - Review a dashboard to measure patient progress. - Participate in performance improvement based on aggregate program data for collaborative care performance.

-• Care Team
+Care Team